How Long Do Newspaper Articles Stay Online?

 If removal proves too difficult or even impossible, you can remove a negative newspaper article through suppression.

 Why does this work?
-Well, statistics show that most people don’t look past Google’s first page.
-And only a small number take a peek at page two.
+Statistics show that most people don’t look past Google’s first page, and only a small number take a peek at page two.

 Articles appearing on page three and beyond are usually hidden from all but the most curious.
 These are the same people likely to find a post in archives, even if it’s been removed completely.